HAWAII SOCIAL PROBLEMS

 HOMELESSNESS – A MAJOR SOCIAL PROBLEM IN HAWAII

 Like everywhere in the U.S. there are homeless people living in Hawaii.
 Some are happy to be homeless, and some are not – but, they are here and increasing in numbers.
-In 2019, there were an estimated 9.4% of the state’s population living below poverty level.
-With regards to the number of people living on the street, there are an estimated 4,400 homeless individuals on O’ahu as of January 2020.
+In 2023, there were an estimated 10% of the state’s population living below poverty level.
+With regards to the number of people living on the street, according to the AARP there are an estimated 3,932 homeless adults on O’ahu as of November 2022.